fmoralesc/worldslice/README.md

 vim instances or on finder mechanisms.
 If this is the case, the tabline could, and maybe *should* be (ab)used for different purposes. `worldslice` treats it as a marquee for flags, which I like to call *sigils*.
-Basically, `worldslice` keeps a dictionary of sigilss and watches for changes to it using the dictionary watcher feature in nvim.
+Basically, `worldslice` keeps a dictionary of sigils and watches for changes to it using the dictionary watcher feature in nvim.
 Adding a new sigil is easy:

 ``` vim